 Rule 34 – Creator Reactions: Hideki Ishikawa, the game's official character designer actually made Rule 34 of the game's female characters, much to Capcom's dismay.

 Screwed by the Lawyers: The major hurdle that kept the games from being released for digital download was legal issues.
 First, Capcom supposedly lost the rights to the voice acting over the years, and second, the original Legends has vending machines that depict a real-life beverage in Japan that Capcom had to pay licensing rights to use.
-Sony does not allow developers to change the source code for releases of games on the Playstation Network, so Capcom had to find workarounds for these problems.
+Sony does not allow developers to change the source code for re-releases of PS1 games on the Playstation Network, so Capcom had to find workarounds for these problems.
 Come 2015 they finally got the first game out, with speculation going that the price ($9.99) is a bit higher than other classic games because they decided to just bite the bullet and pay for the beverage IP again, and the higher price is to pay the fee.

 The Old City power plant in 1 holds absolutely nothing of value, save for some very subtle foreshadowing that the Bonnes are building a robot nearby (a worker at the plant says they're having a mysterious power drain from the city).
 Rumors abounds about some secret in the power plant when there's apparently no point to it.
 The Old City itself isn't much better, as aside from the Bonnes and Bruno, nothing of importance happens here, either, making it a whole sector of the city with apparently nothing in it.
 Hmm...